Legatia/Tai/docs/Sui_ecosystem_possibilities.md

 Think of it as your “Sui GraphQL brain,” but fast, cheap, and well-behaved.

-Here’s how Nautilus integrates into Chillie in concrete, meaningful ways.
+Here’s how Nautilus integrates into Tai in concrete, meaningful ways.

 –––